gnur/pyno/readme.md

 - [ ] add api endpoint that can accept notes add content of request to today note
-- [ ] add watcher that will automatically create the daily note after midnight if the last daily note only has a todo list that is the same as the daily note before it should be automatically be deleted because it has no new content
+- [ ] add watcher that will automatically create the daily note after midnight
+- [x] add cleanup function that will check the last before today note for anything new compared to today and delete that note if it has no unique information